bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 ## API Design - This is how you'll interface with the API and what is required from every endpoint.

 ### GET '/smurfs'
-  * to retreive an array all the smurfs in the Smurf DB simply write a get to the endpoint `'/smurfs'`
+  * To retreive an array all the smurfs in the Smurf DB simply write a get to the endpoint `'/smurfs'`

 ### POST '/smurfs'
-* to add a smurf to the Smurf DB you'll need all three fields
+* To add a smurf to the Smurf DB you'll need all three fields.
-* example
+* Example:
 ```
 {
   name: 'Brainey',